 Remote Advisory Activities This list was brainstormed and curated for my Advisory this year, but the activities could also be used in academic classes in order to get to know each other, build community, and have fun!
 Some of the ideas work well as short brain breaks, while others would be best suited for an entire class meeting.

 Goal Setting and Planning Sheet During these unique times, it is especially important to build skills around personal goal setting, leaning in to areas of strength/growth, and replenishing energy.
 This was a semester goal sheet and remote learning plan I used with my advisees.
-Students shared it with me and with their families and will be reflecting on their progress.
+Students share it with me and their families and reflect on their progress.